github/codeql/docs/language/learn-ql/writing-queries/query-help.rst

 Overview
 ========

 Each query help file provides detailed information about the purpose and use of a query.
 When you write your own queries, we recommend that you also write query help files so that other users know what the queries do, and how they work.
+When writing query help, you can test the files to make sure they are valid and render a preview of the content in markdown using the CodeQL CLI.
+For more information, see "`Testing query help files <https://help.semmle.com/codeql/codeql-cli/procedures/testing-query-help-files.html>`__."

 Structure
 =========